Shooter Classes

 Some targets have multiple scoring zones so that they can be used in all forms of archery scoring.
 The below target has markings for ASA style scoring.
 The below image shows an arrow in the center 12 ring.
 Two smaller rings can be seen located near the 12 ring, but within the 10 ring.
 These two small score zones are only used in ASA style shooting.
 At most archery shoots held at the Wapello Chiefs Bowmen these two small score rings would be scored as tens (10s), the same as the larger 10 ring in which they are located.
 A very small circular scoring zone can be seen far to the right, and just on the inner edge of the 8 ring.
 While keeping score at the Wapello Chiefs Bowmen this ring would score as an eight, the same as the larger 8 ring in which it is located.

 The majority of the 3-D archery shoots at the Wapello Chiefs Bowmen are scored on the honor system.
-If you plan on turning in your score card make sure you try to do your best to record an honest and truthful score.
+If you plan on turning in your score card do your best to record an honest and truthful score.
 Remember, shooting a high score or getting first place can be rewarding, but the main purpose of attending a 3-D shoot is to have fun.